DaHui-BT/scoped-css-webpack-plugin/README.md

           {
             loader: 'babel-loader',
             options: {
-              // if you are in a react project
+              // if you are using in a react project
               presets: ['@babel/preset-react'],
               plugins: [
                 [